 While outdoor chairs and heavy-duty wheelchairs will have a higher turning radius and because the outdoor space is not that much of concern.
 But once these chairs go indoors it can be a big problem.

-Will insurance help cover the cost of an electric wheelchair?
+Will insurance help cover the cost electric wheelchairs?
 In most cases when an electric wheelchair is deemed medically necessary you can get help paying for the wheelchair.
 But keep in mind that this will depend on your insurance provider and what policy you have.
 We encourage you to reach out to your insurance company.
 If you are wondering if Medicare will pay for your chair you can read this article.

 Why are electric wheelchairs more expensive than manual wheelchairs?
 Electric wheelchairs have much more parts and technology that are built into the chair.
 Not to mention a lof testing and research goes into building these types of chairs.
 When you look at the batteries, control centers, motors, and frames you can see why these are more expensive than a manual chair.